 The American health care system is growing dramatically and now employs more professionals than any other industry in the United States.
-Health Services Management & Policy provides students with an understanding of the various factors affecting health care policy formation, quality of care, patient safety, financial viability of health care systems, the role of health technology, and ways of improving the delivery of care.
+Health Services Management and Policy provides students with an understanding of the various factors affecting health care policy formation, quality of care, patient safety, financial viability of health care systems, the role of health technology, and ways of improving the delivery of care.

-HSMP faculty consists of distinguished scholars, who are national leaders in the areas of health care management, health policy analysis, health services research, quality-of-care measurement and improvement, health finance and health economics.
+Health Services Management and Policy (HSMP) faculty consists of distinguished scholars, who are national leaders in the areas of health care management, health policy analysis, health services research, quality-of-care measurement and improvement, health finance and health economics.
 The division is growing rapidly and we are continuing to recruit new faculty to add to the breadth and depth of our expertise in all aspects of health care.

 The HSMP division's research programs currently receive research funding from a variety of federal and state agencies, private foundations, community groups, and corporations.
-The affiliated Center for Health Outcomes, Policy, and Evaluation Studies (Center for HOPES) has numerous applied research projects in process, aimed at improving health care outcomes and the effectiveness of health care delivery.
+The affiliated Center for Health Outcomes and Policy Evaluation Studies (Center for HOPES) has numerous applied research projects in process, aimed at improving health care outcomes and the effectiveness of health care delivery.

 Students admitted to the PhD degree program are assigned faculty advisors who will provide guidance throughout the program.
 Admittance is determined by the division, and students do not need to request assignment to a specific faculty member’s lab or research team.